Cross Schedule Conflicts

 Now, let us dive deeper into activating this capability step by step.

-To enable this capability, go to the job schedule’s settings, to the “limitations” tab, and click on "enable conflicts with other schedules".
+To enable this capability, go to the job schedule’s settings, to the “Limitations” tab, and click on "Enable conflicts with other schedules".
+You will need to enable this setting on each of your job schedules.

-In order to get further details about the shift, click on this notification “on another schedule,” and the shift details will automatically appear to the right of the shift.
+To get further details about the shift, click on this notification “on another schedule,” and the shift details will automatically appear to the right of the shift.

 In the schedule, conflicts are displayed by a red flag with an exclamation point in the upper right corner of the shift.
 When hovering over the exclamation point, a pop-up with information regarding the conflict will appear.

-Another way to view all conflicts is by clicking the exclamation mark on the top right corner of your screen, which will lead you to the conflicts tab.
+Another way to view all conflicts is by clicking the exclamation mark on the top right corner of your screen, which will lead you to the Conflicts tab.

 Simply click the three dots which appear when hovering over the shift, and click on “delete”, as shown below.

-Common Use Cases of Cross Schedule Conflicts
+Common Use Cases of Cross-Schedule Conflicts

 A user marked as unavailable can still be assigned a shift on the same day and hours, but this creates a conflict.